 HP Support Assistant provides the tools and information about the battery.
-To access battery information, from the Start screen, select the HP Support Assistant app on the Start screen, and then select Battery and performance.
+To access battery information, select the HP Support Assistant app from the Start screen, and then select Battery and performance.

 - Battery Check tool to test battery performance - Information on calibration, power management, and proper care and storage to maximize battery life - Information on battery types, specifications, life cycles, and capacity